setname490204634/Team-car-racing/documentation.md

 ### Unity Game Commands

-- after every command the game has to be reset
+- after every command the game has to be reset, except pause and unpause
+- `0` and `6` work both as reset
+- commands are defined by protocol:

 | **First Byte** | **Second Byte** | **Description** |
 |-----------------|------------------|-----------------|